Need Help? Contact Us Trade Customer? Register / Login

 Other hardware and ironmongery to complete these essential products include:

-If you would like advice regarding hinges or ironmongery for fire-rated doors, please feel free to contact us and one of GAI trained team will be happy to discuss various solutions for your project.
+If you would like advice regarding hinges or ironmongery for fire-rated doors, please feel free to contact us, and one of GAI's trained teams will be happy to discuss various solutions for your project.